Why do it at all?

 How long does it take?

-The world record for cycling between Land's End and John o'Groats on a conventional bike currently stands at just over 44 hours!
+The current world record for cycling between Land's End and John o'Groats on a conventional bike was set in 2018 with a crazily fast time of 43hrs 25 mins!
 Obviously you don't need to be quite this fast 😉

 What mileage would I have to do each day?